Skip to main content

 This factor assesses the potential worst-case scenario impact of the output the digital worker generates on different stakeholder groups: internal organizational impact; external organizational impact; and critical, pervasive impacts across organizations, government, or society.

-Table 11.
-Factor 4 Criteria Details
+Table 13: Factor 4 Criteria Details

 Criteria Details Score

-4c) Output impacts mission critical organization operations of the agency or other organizations, health or safety of individuals, national economic stability, national security, critical infrastructure, or similarly consequential operations The output of the digital worker is used for and/or may impact mission critical operations of an organization, health and safety of individuals, national economic stability, national security, critical national infrastructure, or other similarly consequential operations.
+4c) Output impacts mission-critical organization operations of the agency or other organizations, health or safety of individuals, national economic stability, national security, critical infrastructure, or similarly consequential operations The output of the digital worker is used for and/or may impact mission-critical operations of an organization, health and safety of individuals, national economic stability, national security, critical national infrastructure, or other similarly consequential operations.
+This is a “trigger” criterion, meaning if the digital worker meets this criterion, it automatically should be in a Critical potential adverse impact level according to the scale in Table 1.
+90

 Factor 5 – What type of system account privileges does the digital worker require?